-Fibromyalgia is a complicated condition that is as hard to diagnose as it is to live with.
+Fibromyalgia is a condition that’s as complicated to diagnose as it is to deal with.

 Let’s learn more about this condition before looking at the ways in which physical therapy could work for you.